Dubok64/randomizer/README.md

 Key features include visual waveform display with customizable progress colors linked to presets, drag-and-drop folder loading, the ability to save/manage/rename/recolor presets, extensive global controls and hotkeys (pause, loop, next/prev group, shuffle count, clear all), and options to record the live audio output or export the current mix/stems to files.

 Inspired by Brian Eno's "Shuffler" application and a desire to have something similar to play with.
+Should be noted that this is the product of vibe-coding with Gemini and VS Code.
+I'm no expert at this, and welcome any improvements or suggestions you may have!